NabilVendre/VendreEloquent/README.md

 ```

 # Installation
+Run `composer require --dev vendre-ecommerce/eloquent-mysqli`

+Run `composer install`

-Rename .env.example and configure your database settings.
+Rename `.env.example` and configure your database settings.

-You can create a test.php file to try it out.
+You can create a `test.php` file to try it out.

 You can also use this code for inspiration on how to install this into your own system.

 Remember that `Dotenv` is not required for this library, that's why its under composers 'require-dev'.
 ```php
 <?php